Rochester defeats Murphy again in Delaware House contest - NewsBreak

 The last time Delaware voters sent a Republican to Washington was 2008.
 Delaware remains a deeply blue state, with roughly 363,000 registered Democrats almost equaling the combined total of roughly 210,000 registered Republicans and 171,000 unaffiliated voters.

-Blunt Rochester's campaign coffers also dwarfed those of Murphy.
-She raised more than $2.1 million during this election cycle, compared to less than $290,000 for Murphy.
+Blunt Rochester’s campaign coffers also dwarf those of Murphy.
+She has raised more than $2.1 million during this election cycle, compared to less than $290,000 for Murphy.
 She had more than $1.7 million cash on hand at the end of August, while Murphy ended September with less than $30,000.

 Murphy retired after 35 years in the railroad industry to pursue an acting career.
-He's appeared in commercials, film and the Netflix series "House of Cards."
-He was making his third run for Congress, having lost a GOP House primary in 2018.
+He’s appeared in commercials, film and the Netflix series “House of Cards.”
+He is making his third run for Congress, having lost a GOP House primary in 2018.
+An advocate of domestic fossil fuel production, Murphy also supports gun rights, school choice, tougher border security, and improved access to drug treatment programs.

 Blunt Rochester is a member of the House Energy and Commerce Committee, Congressional Black Caucus and Congressional Progressive Caucus.
 According to the Congressional Record, she has sponsored 71 bills and resolutions during her three terms in the House, many aimed at improving or expanding access to health care, especially for women and minority groups.